dihjiang/DP-kernel/README.md

 ```

 ## Acknowledgement
-The MMD code is mostly referenced from [MMD-GAN in NeuRIPS 2017](https://github.com/OctoberChang/MMD-GAN).
+The MMD code is mostly referenced from [MMD-GAN in NeurIPS 2017](https://github.com/OctoberChang/MMD-GAN).